 Decorating and Preserving Acorns for Fall Decor

-Be sure to go thru your box of acorns and dispose of any that already have holes or are broken.
+Gather up as many acorns as you can find.
+Be sure to go through your box of acorns and dispose of any that already have holes or are broken.

 Wash the dirt off the acorns, this was easy for me since it had rained the day before.

-I did not preserve these but here is an easy way to display a few candles on a table for a great fall centerpiece.
+I did not dry these acorns these but here is an easy way to display a few candles on a table for a great fall centerpiece.

 Fill some wine glasses with a mini fake pumpkin and several acorns, turn over and add a candle.

 If you are lucky to find some acorns still attached to the twigs, remove the leaves and place them in a vase for a fun arrangement.
 When my dried they fell off so you definitely want to hot glue them on.